ntclark/PostScript/Readme.md

 - People have the sources local and changes in the repository can't be immediately seen by them
     - Too effing bad.
 The masses need to learn how to use diff engines ( my favorite is Beyond Compare by Scooter Software) up until that time whenever repository technology gets better
         - The repository technology is **not going** to get better.
-It is already too difficult and error prone, the masses will have to take responsibility for proper merging on their own, and at the same time one and only one owner of the repository must be responsible for it
+It is already too difficult and error prone.
+The masses will have to take responsibility for proper merging on their own, and at the same time one and only one owner of the repository must be responsible for it
-- The systems ire badly structured or architected.
+- The systems are badly structured and/or architected.
     - In the past systems were built without dynamically loaded component parts ('.dlls, etc) so there are usually way more sources a contributor may have to deal with even when only interested in a specific area
         - because there **AREN'T** any specific area(s)
 - Any of a plethora of technology aspects that are out pacing the original sources